rcpeters/startupbike/README.md

 startupbike
 ===========

-GitHub pages for Startup Bike SF
+GitHub pages for Startup Bike SF.
+This Github repo maps to startupbike.com.